-Business name, legal form, scope of business, management and supervisory bodies of the
+Business name, legal form, scope of business, management and supervisory bodies of the Insurance Company

-Insurance Company

-Business name: NOVIS Poisťovňa a.s.
-Registered office: Námestie Ľudovíta Štúra 2

-Bratislava 811 02

-Company ID No.: 47 251 301 TIN: 2023885314

-LEI: 097900BFE40000025925

-Date of incorporation: 11.10.2013

-Legal form: Joint-stock company

-Scope of business

-(activities): undertaking of insurance activity pursuant to Annex No. 1 to Act on

-Insurance - Classification of insurance lines according to insurance types: Part B - life insurance lines 1.
+Insurance Company Business name: Registered office: Company ID No.: TIN: LEI: Date of incorporation 1 : Legal form: NOVIS Poisťovňa a.s.
+Námestie Ľudovíta Štúra 2 Bratislava 811 02 47 251 301 2023885314 097900BFE40000025925 11.10.2013 Joint-stock company Scope of business (activities): undertaking of insurance activity pursuant to Annex No. 1 to Act on Insurance - Classification of insurance lines according to insurance types: Part B - life insurance lines 1.
 Insurance a) assurance on survival to a stipulated age only, assurance on death only, assurance on survival to a stipulated age or on earlier death, life assurance with return of premiums, assurance linked to capitalisation contracts, b) annuities, c) supplementary insurance underwritten in addition to life insurance, in particular insurance against personal injury, including incapacity for employment, insurance against death resulting from an accident, and insurance disability resulting from an accident or sickness.
 3. Insurance stipulated in points 1(a) and 1(b) linked to investment funds.

-Countries of operation: Slovakia

-Czech Republic - through branch NOVIS Poisťovňa a.s., odštěpný závod Hungary - under the freedom to provide services without establishing a

-Germany - through branch NOVIS Poisťovňa a.s.
-Niederlassung

-Deutschland

-Austria - through branch NOVIS Versicherungs-AG Niederlassung

-Österreich

-Poland - under the freedom to provide services without establishing a

-Finland - under the freedom to provide services without establishing a

-Sweden - under the freedom to provide services without establishing a

-Italy - under the freedom to provide services without establishing a branch Iceland - under the freedom to provide services without establishing a

-Lithuania - under the freedom to provide services without establishing a
+Countries of operation: Slovakia Czech Republic - through branch NOVIS Poisťovňa a.s., odštěpný závod Hungary - under the freedom to provide services without establishing a branch Germany - through branch NOVIS Poisťovňa a.s.
+Niederlassung Deutschland Austria - through branch NOVIS Versicherungs-AG Niederlassung Österreich Poland - under the freedom to provide services without establishing a branch Finland - under the freedom to provide services without establishing a branch Sweden - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch Italy - under the freedom to provide services without establishing a branch

-&lt;sup>1 Business Register of the Slovak Republic
+1 Business Register of the Slovak Republic

-Statutory body: Board of Directors
+Statutory body:

-Siegfried Fatzi - Chairman
+Board of Directors Siegfried Fatzi - Chairman Ing.

-Ing.
 Slavomír Habánik - Vice-Chairman